 dangerous chemical dyes in them!
 You can get items like chewing 'bagels' that slip onto a perch until chewed through enought o fall off, which are good fun.

 Most budgies like to swing, and hang about, and there are many options to keep your bird entertained.
 Ropes to climb and swing on were always popular in my aviary and were some of my favourite budgie toys.

 nice ones are made of sisal and can have a bell on the bottom.
 They

 will love climbing up and down and ringing the bell.
 There are also triangle swings, made of a safe rubber like material so will be an

 interesting contrast to what your birds feet are used to, and is feels

 fun to bite.
-And it has a disk on the bottom for biting and twisting.
+They often have a disk on the bottom for biting and twisting.

 And the most important point to make is; look critically at everything and try to anticipate how your bird may get injured with it, because they are masters of finding trouble to get into!